codeface-io/SwiftObserver/Documentation/philosophy.md

 - Meaningful (semantically consistent) metaphor combinations

-  > Meaning: no combination of incompatible metaphors that stem from completely different domains
+  > That is: no combination of incompatible metaphors that stem from completely different domains

   > A common and nonsensical mixture is "subscribing" to a "signal".
 Even Elm, which had signals and still has subscriptions, never mixed the two.
   >